MrQw3rt/algorithm-for-the-extended-version-of-simons-problem/README.md

 ```
 * **Attention** most quantum circuits will be wider than your terminal and won't be displayed correctly there.
 I recommend piping logs containing quantum circuits into a text file, since
   there everything will be formatted correctly.
+* The quantum circuits that get logged contain barriers for better visual representation.
+Those barriers get removed before the circuits are transpiled and thus have no effect on the algorithm.